ILIAS-eLearning/ILIAS/Services/Mail/README.md

 # Mail

-ILIAS provides several classes to create and send Mails for different purposes.
+ILIAS provides several classes to create and send Emails/Messages for different purposes.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be